episode 28 | show notes & advice

 - How Yeo Valley Organic Garden is encouraging, but not pressurising, people to live more organically

-- A selection of Sarah Mead’s favourite ornamental & native, suitable for organic growing flowers.
+- A selection of Sarah Mead’s favourite ornamental & native, organic flowers

 - Yeo Valley Organic’s exciting maiden outing at Chelsea Flower Show this year